-The four-sided template bar, shown in Figure 16, will allow you to create "half-blind" dovetails, where the dovetails are visible on only one side of the joint.
+The four-sided template bar, shown in Figure 14, will allow you to create "half-blind" dovetails, where the dovetails are visible on only one side of the joint.
 It will create dovetails in one of four different "pitches" or centerlines.
 The available pitches are 1", 1-1/2", 2" and 2-1/2".
 To change the pitch of a dovetail cut, proceed as follows:

-- Release one end of the spring on the left side of the headstock (Figure 15) and pull the headstock toward the front of the machine until the tracer pin is clear of the template bar as shown in Figure 16. - 2.
-Loosen and remove the locking handle on each end of the template bar. - 3.
-Pull out the template bar as shown in Figure 16, flip it to the desired side, then reinstall it.
-NOTE: The pitch dimension is inscribed on each side of the template bar. - 4.
-Insert and tighten both locking handles. - 5.
-Push the headstock back and re-connect the spring (Figure 15).
+- 1. First notice how the notches on the template bar are grouped toward the right side of the machine.
+The template bar should always be oriented in this fashion. - 2.
+Release one end of the spring on the left side of the headstock (Figure 13) and pull the headstock forward until the tracer pin (Figure 14) is clear of the template bar. - 3.
+Loosen and remove the locking handles on each end of the template bar (Figure 15). - 4.
+Pull out the template bar, flip it to the desired side, then reinstall it.
+NOTE: The pitch dimension is inscribed on each side of the template bar.
+The side of the template bar that you have chosen should face downward when mounted on the machine. - 5.
+Insert and tighten both locking handles.

+6. Push the headstock back and re-connect the spring (Figure 13).